RobinNagpal/fuel-token-track-docs/03_smart_contract.md

       ContractId: ContractId,
   }
   ```

-- **Storage Maps**: Generic storage maps are available in the standard library as StorageMap<K, V> which have to be
-defined inside a storage block and allows us to call insert() and get() to insert values at specific keys and get those
-values respectively.
-Refer to Storage Maps for more information about StorageMap<K, V>.
+- **Storage Maps**: These are generic storage maps (StorageMap<K, V>) used for storing key-value pairs.
+They allow
+  functions like `insert()` and `get()` to manage values based on keys.

-- **u64**: u64 is one of the primitive types in Sway.
-It is 64-bit unsigned integer.
+- **u64**: A primitive data type in Sway, representing a 64-bit unsigned integer.

 ## ABI
-Next, we'll define the ABI for our project, we will go over the details of each of these function when we implement them
+Next, we will define the ABI (Application Binary Interface) for our project.
+We will discuss the details of
+each function when we implement them.

 ```rust
 // Define the contract's ABI (Application Binary Interface)